abebe0210/WhisperLibeKit/README_EN.md

 - `--task translate`, to translate in english
 - `--host`, `--port`, `--ssl-certfile`, `--ssl-keyfile`, if you set up a server
 - `--diarization`, if you want to use it.
+- `--transcript-csv-path`, path to store finalized transcription rows as CSV (time_start,time_end,text).
+Provide an empty string to disable.
 - [BETA] `--target-language`, to translate using NLLB.
 [118 languages available](https://github.com/QuentinFuxa/WhisperLiveKit/blob/main/whisperlivekit/translation/mapping_languages.py).
 If you want to translate to english, you should rather use `--task translate`, since Whisper can do it directly.

 ### Full list of parameters :